curtpw/cri/index.md

 [Part 3: Relay on Raspberry Pi Controlled By Mobile App](#raspberry-pi) [Alternate: Sensors on Arduino](#sensors)

-All examples and documentation can be downloaded here:
+All examples and documentation can be downloaded here: [https://github.com/curtpw/cri-masterclass](https://github.com/curtpw/cri-masterclass)

-~ Curt White
+~ Curt

-NOTE: I have prepared all materials for CRI using Windows 10 because many people without a technical background use Windows and I aften find it difficult to avoid because of how Nordic releases developer tools.
+NOTE: I have prepared all materials for CRI using Windows 10 because many people without a technical background use Windows and I find it difficult to avoid because of how Nordic releases developer tools.
 I duel boot linux on all my machines and can switch to Ubuntu if participants strongly prefer.

 ## [](#wearable-device)**Wearable Device Streaming Sensor Data**